tlestang/oxber2021_python/_episodes/11-for-loops.md

 ---
 title: "For Loops"
-teaching: 10
+teaching: 7
-exercises: 15
+exercises: 3
 questions:
-- "How can I make a program do many things?"
+- "How can I make a program repeat instructions?"
+- "How can programs do different things for different data?"
 objectives:
 - "Explain what for loops are normally used for."
 - "Trace the execution of a simple (unnested) loop and correctly state the values of variables in each iteration."
-- "Write for loops that use the Accumulator pattern to aggregate values."
+- "Write simple for loops, e.g. the aggregate values.
+- "Correctly write programs that use if and else statements and simple logial expressions."
 keypoints:
 - "A *for loop* executes commands once for each value in a collection."
 - "A `for` loop is made up of a collection, a loop variable, and a body."